schnecki/experimenter/README.md

         , _evaluationMaxStepsBetweenSaves = Just 100000             -- ^ Specify after how many steps the data will be saved. `Nothing` adaptively chooses a sensible value.
         }

 See [Dice.hs](examples/Dice.hs) for a full implementation, where the sides of the dices are variable over the experiment.
+An example report of this experiment can be found in the same folder.

 # Ideas and TODOs